What is the difference between The Human Path, Herbal Medics Academy and Herbal Medics?

 Meanwhile the foundational path training (Off-Grid Engineer, Medic, Provider, Medic) is the curriculum that is still “under” The Human Path arm of the school per se.
 Dividing this out is important not only because it’s easier for people to navigate between herbalism and “non-herbalism” subjects, but because these foundational paths are the infrastructure for everything we do and can both stand alone as well as be the support base for any Herbal Medics work where we have herbalists in the field.

-Herbal Medics is the organization that Suchil and I founded about 6 years ago as a non-profit.
+Herbal Medics is the organization that Suchil and I founded in 2012 as a non-profit.
 We knew we needed an experiential, outreach organization with the vision of both helping the underserved while also providing real-world experience for our students.

 After years of dealing with the 501(c)(3) world with Herbal Medics, we realized that we didn’t have the bandwidth or desire to take on a true non-profit as work.
 Also, we wanted to make sure that the vision didn’t get diluted (as can happen to a non-profit) – especially before it really got a chance to have complete form (to include chapters and rosters of students capable of making the post-disaster element of the organization fully functional).
 That complete form is still at least a few years off, and we got rid of the non-profit status while keeping the name “Herbal Medics.”
 So Herbal Medics is a separate for-profit business entity now.
 I have always felt I wanted an organization that can do all of these things that Herbal Medics is about, while also being economically viable and self-reliant (i.e. I’m not very good at asking people to donate money to me – I’d rather have a way to create an economy that supports the work the organization does).
 In fact, sustainable economics is another facet of the human condition we need to change, just like sustainable food and medicine.
 So it is forcing us to prototype that economic self-reliance concept at the same time as well into the structure of the organization itself.